 - When calls/meeting will be scheduled, ideally scheduling a regular time that can be confirmed for the entire program.

 - How they would like to communicate with each other such as email, text or phone.

 - If the mentee can communicate with the mentor between calls, how the mentor would like to receive those outreaches and how quickly the mentor will respond to those requests.

 - An agreement around whether the mentor will set homework and the limit of how many hours this will be per month so that this is an enrichment for the mentee rather than burden.

 - The importance of confidentiality and trust.

-This guide was written because we’re passionate about empowering your community members to share experiences across generations and encouraging professional development.
-When you enable mentorship within your organization, you set the tone for a new generation of educated, informed constituents.
+This guide was written because we're passionate about empowering your community members to share experiences across generations and encouraging professional development.
+When you enable mentorship in your organization, you set the tone for a new generation of educated, informed constituents.
 Use the Higher Logic Mentoring Community to ask questions or just brainstorm mentoring-related ideas.

-Click HERE to introduce yourself.
-Start by letting others know what you plan to do or are doing with your mentoring initiative.
+- Visit our Mentoring Post Reply, introduce yourself, and let others know what you plan to do or are doing with your mentoring initiative.